-The FIL grants national treatment to foreign-invested entities, except for those foreign-invested entities that operate in industries specified as either "restricted" or "prohibited" from foreign investment in a "negative list".
-The FIL provides that foreign-invested entities operating in "restricted" or "prohibited" industries will require market entry clearance and other approvals from relevant PRC governmental authorities.
-Pursuant to Negative List and the Catalog of Industries for Encouraging Foreign Investment (2020 Version), the production and publication of videos and value-added telecommunication services we provide or will provide fall within the prohibited and restricted categories, respectively.
-It remains unclear whether the "negative list" to be published pursuant to the FIL will differ from the current negative list.
-If our control over our Consolidated Affiliated Entities through the Contractual Arrangements is deemed as a foreign investment in the future, and any business of our Consolidated Affiliated Entities is "restricted" or "prohibited" from foreign investment under the "negative list" effective at the time, we may be deemed to be in violation of the FIL, the Contractual Arrangements that allow us to have control over our Consolidated Affiliated Entities may be deemed as invalid and illegal, and we may be required to unwind the Contractual Arrangements and/or restructure our business operations, including disposing of our Consolidated Affiliated Entities, any of which may have a material and adverse effect on our business operations.
+The Foreign Investment Law grants national treatment to foreign-invested entities, except for those foreign-invested entities that operate in industries specified as either "restricted" or "prohibited" from foreign investment in a "negative list".
+The Foreign Investment Law provides that foreign-invested entities operating in "restricted" or "prohibited" industries will require market entry clearance and other approvals from relevant PRC governmental authorities.
+Pursuant to Negative List and the Catalog of Industries for Encouraging Foreign Investment (2020 Version), the production and publication of videos and micro films and value-added telecommunication services we provide or will provide fall within the prohibited and restricted categories, respectively.
+It remains unclear whether the "negative list" to be published pursuant to the Foreign Investment Law will differ from the current negative list.
+If our control over our Consolidated Affiliated Entities through contractual arrangements is deemed as a foreign investment in the future, and any business of our Consolidated Affiliated Entities is "restricted" or "prohibited" from foreign investment under the "negative list" effective at the time, we may be deemed to be in violation of the Foreign Investment Law, the contractual arrangements that allow us to have control over our Consolidated Affiliated Entities may be deemed as invalid and illegal, and we may be required to unwind such contractual arrangements and/or restructure our business operations, including disposing of our Consolidated Affiliated Entities, any of which may have a material and adverse effect on our business operations.
 In the event that our Company no longer has a sustainable business after the aforementioned unwinding of the Contractual Arrangements or disposal or such measures are not complied with, the [REDACTED] may take enforcement actions against us which may have a material and adverse effect on the [REDACTED] of our Shares or even result in the [REDACTED] of our Company.
 See "Contractual Arrangements-Development in the PRC Legislation of Foreign Investment" in this document.